Travel & Touring | WA Things To Do

 Outdoor adventures

 Bunbury is an ideal base to explore the region’s natural beauty.
-It’s best to stop by the visitor centre to find a trail right for your level of fitness, but the Marlston Hill walk to Bunbury’s checkered lighthouse and the lookout is well worth the climb, providing superb views of the city and bay.
-Leschenault Peninsula, 18km north of Bunbury, offers three walking trails that are also great for birdwatching.
+It’s best to stop by the visitor centre to find the trail right for your level of fitness, but the Marlston Hill walk to the checkered lighthouse and the lookout is a good place to start.
+Climb the spiral stairs up the tower for superb views of the city and bay.
+Leschenault Peninsula Conservation Park, 18km north of Bunbury near Australind, is a great place for swimming, hiking, and birdwatching.
+You’ll likely see the resident dolphins cruise by in the inlet or on the ocean side, too.

 Prefer water activities?
 You can bodyboard, surf, stand-up paddleboard, snorkel, water-ski or sail.
 Ask for details at the visitor centre.
 You can even dive for ‘sunken treasure’ with Octopus Garden Dive Charters.
 The FV Lena, just off Bunbury, is now an artificial reef rich in marine life.